Are you looking for ways to save money from your salary but aren’t sure how to do that?

 3. Use The Cash Envelope System

 Using the cash envelope system has helped me stick to a weekly and even monthly budget every time I get paid.
-The cash envelope system is basically when you put your variable expenses into categorized envelopes and label each one such with titles such as beauty, household items, and gas.
+The cash envelope system is basically when you put your variable expenses into categorized envelopes and label each one with titles such as beauty, household items, and gas.

 Once you receive your paycheck from your job or from a side hustle you put a certain amount of money in each envelope which is determined by you.
 After that, you only spend the amount in the envelopes until your next payday.
 This method has helped me to stay on track and not overspend which helps me save more money each month.